albalakg/gal-albalak-09-10-2024/README.md

 2. The app contains a small game to demonstrate the casino
 3. The game has 4 levels, default is "medium" (can be changed in the GameView.vue under settings.level)
 4. Game Tip: the correct tile is revealed in the console.log, so feel free to take a look
+5. The clients ids can be found in the configuration file